ruben-rodriguez/github-actions/README.md

 ### Workflow Description

-The defined workflow  ```java-go-python.yaml``` (in this case there is only one global workflow) will be triggered when push or pull request events are fired on any branch:
+The defined main workflow  ```java-go-python.yaml``` (there is a side workflow for Slack notifications on PRs) will be triggered when push or pull request events are fired on any branch:

 ```yaml
 name: Build and test apps